 One of the biggest blunders that candidates often make is not researching enough about their prospective employers.
 Researching means digging around for as much information as you can about the company, the culture, success stories, products, services, etc. The more you study about the ins and outs of the company, the better the situation you will find yourself in at the time of taking the final decision.

 Compensation and Benefits

-Before you make a life-changing decision about your career, make sure you have the complete understanding of where you are heading your career.
-Believe it, this will help you make a clear decision whether to accept the given job offer or wait for something that meets your career plan.
+Before you make a life-changing decision about your career, make sure you have a complete understanding of where you are heading your career.
+Believe it, this will help you make a clear decision about whether to accept the given job offer or wait for something that meets your career plan.